 The gates of the prison door will be thrown open when the Great and Marvelous Work commences.
 It’s up to each prisoner to believe and put off the natural man or in other words put off the precepts and traditions which bind them in their prison cells.
 For those who can awake and arise out of prison there is fresh hope to return to the light and love of God’s presence.
 Isaiah and others of the prophets tell us there will be 10% of the prisoners who believe and follow Jehovah when he stands up among us.
 The remainder will continue to reject God and reap the rewards of their backsliding.

 This blog has been dedicated to telling the Isaiah Story as recorded in Scripture.
 It’s no wonder Jesus commanded us to search Isaiah and the prophets.
 Their story is one of hope for those who will believe and repent, as well as destruction for those who will not.
-When the Great and Marvelous Work is finished, the prison will be swept clean, burned with fire, and rolled up and put away until the time comes to open the prison once again and incarcerate souls of no light.
+When the Great and Marvelous Work is finished, the prison will be swept clean and burned with fire.
 This is our report and witness.
 These are the truths contained in scripture.
 The churches have failed to teach their members these things preferring to bind them with precepts, fables, and traditions.
 Our hope is that you’ve taken up reading and searching of scripture to discover these things for yourselves.

 28 Father, I thank thee that thou hast purified those whom I have chosen, because of their faith, and I pray for them, and also for them who shall believe on their words, that they may be purified in me, through faith on their words, even as they are purified in me.
 29 Father, I pray not for the world, but for those whom thou hast given me out of the world, because of their faith, that they may be purified in me, that I may be in them as thou, Father, art in me, that we may be one, that I may be glorified in them.
 (3 Nephi 19)